The Center for Aesthetic and Preventative Dermatology

 Laser Hair Removal

-Using the Alexandrite laser, all types of hair, from coarse to fine and dark blonde to black, on fair to Asian, Hispanic, and even many Black skin types, in men and women, can safely and effectively be treated.
+Using the Alexandrite and NdYag lasers, all types of hair, from coarse to fine and dark blonde to black, and all skin types from fair to Asian, Hispanic, Indian, in men and women, can safely and effectively be treated.
 One cannot be tanned, but otherwise the choice of area to be treated is yours!
-We can evaluate you to ensure you don't have an untreated endocrine disorder, and then proceed with 3 to 6 treatments at regular intervals. , Unlike treatments given at spas using light devices, not lasers, or using fluences too low to be effective, the hair that is treated should not return.
+We can evaluate you to ensure you don't have an untreated endocrine disorder, and then proceed with 3 to 6 treatments at regular intervals.
+Unlike treatments given at spas using light devices, not lasers, or using fluences too low to be effective, the hair that is treated should not return.
 You will see results.
 The consultation is often covered by insurance if you have excess hair.
+Read more: Laser Hair Removal

 If you are concerned about pain, bruising, or looking strange and unnatural afterward, perhaps you needn't be.
 Dr. Clark is skilled at creating a very natural result, often using photographs of you from a slightly younger age to better understand your facial structure and unique characteristics.
 Many different areas of the face, as well as the hands, can be treated, depending upon where you have lost volume.
 Each treatment is highly individualized to ensure that you will leave the office feeling that you have attained a more revitalized appearance while retaining a completely natural look.
 You can even consider having your correction in stages, with only a small amount of filler employed at each session.